About Me

 A Public Engagement Project

-'The Lab' is a quarterly improv-comedy show offering science-inspired performances.
+'The Lab' is a monthly improv-comedy show offering science-inspired performances.
 Each show is driven by an interview with a neuroscientist, whose life and work inspire the show.
-I founded the group with funding from Columbia University's Public Engagement Program, and developed it in partnership with the artistic community at Magnet Theater in New York City, where I perform weekly.
+I founded the group with funding from Columbia University's Public Engagement Program in 2024, and further expanded it with a Civic Engagement Microgrant from Research!
+America and an Annual Artists Grant from The Puffin Foudation in 2025-2026.
+The show was developed in partnership with the artistic community at Magnet Theater in New York City, where I perform weekly.
 The mission of this project is to make neuroscience accessible and engaging through improvisational comedy.
-Our objectives include humanizing scientists, demystifying neuroscience, and providing practical advice for young people interested in research, particularly those who don’t see themselves reflected in scientific careers.
+Our objectives include humanizing scientists, demystifying neuroscience, and providing practical advice for young people interested in research, particularly those who don't see themselves reflected in scientific careers.

 Go to The Lab's Official Website